On the Complexity of Various Parameterizations of Common Induced Subgraph Isomorphism: Structural parameterization

-\begin{proof} Given an instance of \isi on forests $G_1$ and $G_2$ (each with at least 2 trees), we build an instance of \icsi by adding a universal vertex (connected to every node) in $G_1$ and in $G_2$.
-One can see that these two universal vertices must be matched together since they are the only ones with sufficiently high degree.
-Then, there is a solution for \isi iff there is a solution for \icsi.
-The result of course holds for MCCIS too. \end{proof}

-\begin{corollary} Unless $\p = \np$, \mccis is not in $\xp$ when parameterized by a bound of the minimum feedback vertex set number of the input graphs (and hence then when parameterized by a bound on the treewidth of each of the two input graphs). \end{corollary}
+Despite the fact that ISI and MCIS have the same parameterized complexity with respect to the natural parameter, they exhibit different behaviors when considering structural parameters.
+In fact, the latter is paraNP-hard when parameterized by the vertex cover of only one of the two graphs, whereas ISI is $\fpt$ when parameterized by the vertex cover of the second (host) graph.
+To see this, note that when the host graph has a vertex cover of size $k$, the minimum size of a vertex cover in the pattern graph must be bounded by the parameter $k$; otherwise we have a NO-instance.
+The claim follows from the fixed-parameter tractability of MCIS in this case~\cite{AbuKhzam2014}.

-Given the above negative result, the next question is whether MCCIS is in $\fpt$ w.r.t. the parameter vertex cover.
+Given the negative result of Theorem~\ref{th:fvsone}, the next question we pose is whether MCCIS is in $\fpt$ with respect to the size of a minimum vertex cover.
 In \cite{AbuKhzam2014}, a parameterized algorithm is presented for MCIS when the parameter is a bound on the minimum vertex cover number of the input graphs.
 However, that algorithm cannot help us much for solving MCCIS since it relies on the existence of a feasible solution of size at least $\approx n-k$ which consists of mapping the two \emph{big} independent sets of the two graphs onto each other.
 Of course, this is not a feasible solution for MCCIS.
-In the following we prove that MCCIS is fixed-parameter tractable w.r.t. $k=\max(vc(G_1),vc(G_2))$.
+In the following we prove that MCCIS is fixed-parameter tractable w.r.t. $k := \text{vc}(G_1)+\text{vc}(G_2)$.